ImagineOrange/Deep-Q-Learning-Implementations/README.md

 ---------------------------------------------------------------------------------------------------------------------------
 <ins>**To watch and evaluate an already-trained model:**</ins>
-save the .tar, and copy the path into the 'agent_training_checkpoint' variable in the main function of the _eval.py script.
+download the .tar from the url (google drive) in the _model_url.txt document -- copy the path into the 'agent_training_checkpoint' variable in the main function of the _eval.py script, and then run the script.